kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

 When the size class changes to compact, instead of the segue transtioning directly to the Vet Information screen, you want it to transition to a Navigation Controller.
-This has already been created for you on the storyboard, with a name of VetNavigationController.
+A Navigation Controller has already been created for you on the storyboard, with a name of VetNavigationController.

 In the extension create the delegate method that will be called when the size class changes to compact: